opnsense/tools/README.md

 * PRIVKEY:	the private key for signing sets
 * PUBKEY:	the public key for signing sets
 * SUFFIX:	the suffix of top package name (default is empty)
+* TIMESTAMP:    fixed timestamp to build a reproducible pkgbase set
 * TYPE:		the base name of the top package to be installed
 * UEFI:		use amd64 hybrid images for said images, e.g. "vga vm"
 * VERSION:	a version tag (if applicable)
 * ZFS:		build VM images with ZFS (pool name "zroot") when set

+The TIMESTAMP can be arbitrary, but should be fixed per major release in order to make pkgbase sets reproducible throughout its series.

+The derivation is usually done by grabbing the timestamp off the tools commit of the first stable commit which the tag points to:

+    # git show -s --format=%ct 26.7^{}

+Please note that while we offer the pkgbase build step we do not currently use it in OPNsense.

 How to specify build options via configuration file
 ---------------------------------------------------